-Figure/ Section Indicator Definition be published.
-3.5.1 WiFi hotspots, access points and Minutes of Use be published.
+Figure/ Section Indicator Definition 3.3.9 3.4.1 3.5.1 Share of the Fixed Broadband Market Subscription Market Share of the Mobile Broadband Market Broadband data sources WiFi hotspots, access points and Minutes of Use fixed broadband market by operators with at least 2% market share.
+This chart shows the percentage market share of mobile broadband subscriptions in Ireland.
+This table shows what sources ComReg will use for some secondary broadband data and when the data will be published.
 This table lists the number of WiFi hotspots, access points in Ireland and usage volumes of these access points (expressed in total minutes) at the end of the reporting period.
 Hotspots are typically public locations at which broadband internet access can be obtained.
 At these hotspots, users with a computer (usually a laptop) can wirelessly connect to the internet either for free or on payment of a fee.
 Typical locations for such hotspots include cafes and restaurants, hotels and airports.
 In general terms, more than one access point can be found at a hotspot.
-Minutes of use are used to express usage as most WiFi users access or purchase WiFi networks on the basis of dedicated time-delimited sessions.
-Total number of mobile phone and data-card subscribers (GSM/2G and 3G/HSDPA, both contract and prepaid) in Ireland as measured by the total number of active SIM cards, 3G datacards and USB modems.
+Minutes of use are used to express usage as most WiFi users access or purchase WiFi networks on the basis of 4.1.1 Mobile subscriptions dedicated time-delimited sessions.
+This chart shows the Total number of mobile phone subscriptions (both contract and prepaid) inclusive of and exclusive of mobile broadband subscriptions in Ireland.
 A prepaid subscriber refers to an active prepaid subscriber - i.e. those who have made an event that decrements their balance in the previous 90 days such as a pre-paid top up, outgoing call, SMS, MMS or mobile internet usage.
 A contract customer refers to a customer with a current contract subscription.
 This chart provides separate lines for mobile subscriptions with and without mobile broadband datacards and USB modems.
-4.1.2 Irish mobile penetration rate Total number of mobile phone and data-card subscriptions (GSM/2G and 3G/HSDPA, both contract and prepaid) in Ireland as measured by the total number of active SIM cards, 3G datacards and USB modems divided by the total population and multiplied by 100.
+4.1.2 Irish Mobile Penetration Rate Total number of mobile phone and data-card subscriptions (GSM/2G and 3G/HSDPA, both contract and prepaid) in Ireland as measured by the total number of active SIM cards, 3G datacards and USB modems divided by the total population and multiplied by 100.
 A prepaid subscriber refers to an active prepaid subscriber - i.e. those who have made an event that decrements their balance in the previous 90 days such as a pre-paid top up, outgoing call, SMS, MMS or mobile internet usage.
 A contract customer refers to a customer with a current contract subscription.
 This chart provides separate lines for mobile subscriptions with and without mobile broadband datacards and USB modems.
-4.2.1 Profile of pre-paid and post-paid subscriptions Percentages of total number of mobile phone and data- card subscriptions (GSM/2G and 3G/HSDPA) broken down by pre-paid and post-paid (i.e. contract) packages.
-4.2.2 Profile of pre-paid and post-paid subscriptions by operator Percentages of total number of mobile phone and data- card subscriptions (GSM/2G and 3G/HSDPA) to each of the mobile service providers, broken down by pre-paid and post-paid (contract) packages 4.2.3 Profile of pre-paid and post-paid mobile broadband subscriptions This figure shows the split between pre-paid and post- paid mobile broadband subscriptions.
-4.3.1 SMS, MMS and Call minute volumes Total volumes of mobile voice (calls) and data messages (both SMS and MMS) made over mobile networks on a quarterly basis.
-4.4.1 Total Mobile Retail Revenues Total aggregate retail revenues generated by mobile network operators, split between voice and data services.
-Revenues from interconnection and mobile termination are not included as they are considered to be wholesale revenue streams.
-Revenues from mobile
+4.2.1 Profile of Pre-paid and Post-paid Subscriptions This chart shows the proportion of pre-paid and post- paid mobile subscriptions (including mobile broadband) over the last year.
+4.2.2 Profile of Pre-paid and Post-paid Subscriptions by Operator Percentages of total number of mobile phone and data- card subscriptions (GSM/2G and 3G/HSDPA) to each of the mobile service providers, broken down by pre-paid and post-paid (contract) packages 4.2.3 Profile of Pre-paid and Post-paid mobile Broadband Subscriptions This figure shows the split between pre-paid and post-paid mobile broadband subscriptions.
+4.3.1 SMS, MMS and Call Minute Volumes Total volumes of mobile voice (calls) and data messages (both SMS and MMS) made over mobile networks on a quarterly basis.

-$^9$ SMS - Short Messaging Service; MMS = Multimedia Messaging Service
+$^{9}$ SMS - Short Messaging Service; MMS = Multimedia Messaging Service